TimMacy/YouTubeAlchemy/README.md

 <br>

 ## 📜 Changelog
+- **11.0**: adjustments for YouTube DOM changes, bug fixes, and performance improvements: CSS is now toggled per page while for the Guide it only applies when opened; new features: "Hide 'You' Section" and "Hide 'Playables' Button" in the YouTube Guide; added a new retry button (⚠️) when the transcript fails to load; if both "Remaining Time" and "Persistent Progress Bar" are enabled, watched SponsorBlock segments are dimmed down; Automatically Enable Subtitles When Muted; Show Subtitles for 10 Seconds When Rewinding with "J"
 - **10.16**: adjustments for YouTube DOM changes, bug fixes, and improvements; prompt summary word count is now dynamic based on transcript length (to use it, replace a fixed number in a prompt with `summaryWordCount`, or click "Reset Prompt" in the settings panel—see [📝 Transcript Exporter](#-transcript-exporter) for details); feature changed: "Playback Speed" now restores speed to 1x once caught up for live videos; new features: "Disable Video Zoom" and the playback speed display is now clickable to set custom speeds per channel
 - **10.13**: adjustments for YouTube DOM changes, bug fixes, and improvements
 - **10.12**: adjustments for YouTube DOM changes, bug fixes, and improvements; exported transcripts now support collaborators under channel name; re-added feature: "Restore Homepage Filter Selection"; new feature: "Highlight unwatched videos from your favorite channels on the Watch Later Page, categorized in gold, silver, and bronze." it can be found under "Color Code Videos"